kinvolk/racker/docs/_index.md

 The solution consist of an installer for the management node, which is run once, and a command line utility run on the management node at any later point.

 ![Overview](overview.svg)

+If you don't have a free rack to test this, you can use the IPMI simulator with VMs from the [racker-sim folder](https://github.com/kinvolk/racker/tree/main/racker-sim).